mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 current mission she has reverted to a poise she used with Tukera; the helpful and friendly steward nobody notices.
-Her brief is to quietly observe and facilitate the mission when it is going well, offering advice or straight- out shutting down any activity that seems too risky or is not in the interests of the company.
+Her brief is to quietly observe and facilitate the mission when it is going well, offering advice or straight-out shutting down any activity that seems too risky or is not in the interests of the company.

 In-keeping with her role as the near-invisible steward,